thartl/password-security/readme.txt

 **2** = Medium-strength password required
 **3** = Strong password required

-= How can I override the settings with a filter? =
+= How can I override the setting with a filter? =

 **Example of a filter override:**
 `